About Us » Safe School Policy

 Safety at New Beginnings Family Academy

-Any person who is aware of an incident of harassment, cyber-harassment, bullying, intimidation or retaliation must promptly report it to the school's Title IX coordinators.
+Any person who is aware of an incident of harassment, cyber-harassment, bullying, intimidation or retaliation must promptly report it to the school's Title IX and Title VI coordinator.

 Reports will be received on a strictly confidential basis.
 Although disclosure of the identity of a person who has made a report might, at times, be required for the continuation of an investigation, no such disclosure will occur—unless required by law—without that person’s express consent.

-Any investigation of a report of harassment, cyber-harassment, intimidation or retaliation will be conducted by the school's Title IX Coordinators, Heidi Barker ([email protected]) or Millie Morales ([email protected]).
+Any investigation of a report of harassment, cyber-harassment, intimidation or retaliation will be conducted by Laura Varrone ([email protected]), Title IX coordinator, or Millie Morales ([email protected]), Title XI and Title VI coordinator.

 Notice of Non-Discrimination